-In 2018, Maloney and her father, C.E.O.
-Brad Maloney, assembled an extraordinary team to help re-launch the site.
-Together, they partnered with Keith Hudson, father of Katy Perry, to serve as co-CEO, added Bruce Cramer as Chief Operating Officer, and online travel pioneer Rick Schneider as Chief Strategy Officer.
+In 2018, Maloney and her father, CEO Brad Maloney, assembled an extraordinary team to help re-launch the site.
+Together, they partnered with Keith Hudson, father of Katy Perry, to serve as co-CEO, added Bruce Cramer as COO, and online travel pioneer Rick Schneider as Chief Strategy Officer.
 Charity Pro Travel helps people experience the world by providing consumers with exceptional travel services from a brand they know and trust while supporting their favorite charity or organization.

-1. to get people familiar with their name so they can eventually become the go-to site for booking travel
+1. A desire to get people familiar with their name so they can eventually become the go-to site for booking travel.

-3. they want to advertise their side charities and the events associated with them
+3. To advertise their side charities and the events associated with them.

 Because the company relaunched 13 years after pausing business so Megan could go to college, the landscape of the travel industry had changed.
-They partnered with Priceline to power their site, which added credibility.
-They wanted publicity so their name could be in the conversation with other industry giants.
+They partnered with Priceline to power their site, which added credibility, but wanted publicity so their name could be in the conversation with other industry giants.
 That’s where Otter PR came in.

 The COVID-19 pandemic devastated the travel industry.
 When Charity Pro Travel came to us, many state mandates and restrictions were just starting to be lifted.
-People that had cabin fever over the prior year-and-a-half started booking vacations.
-Our idea was to feature Charity Pro Travel on podcasts, radio, television spots and articles to create a buzz.
+People that had cabin fever over the prior 18 months began rebooking vacations.
+Our idea was to feature Charity Pro Travel on podcasts, radio, television spots, and articles to create a fresh buzz around their company.

-We pitched Charity Pro Travel as a company that could make you feel even better about booking your vacation, with some of the money already included in the price going to charity.
-We positioned Megan as an expert in travel and charities and we tied in co-CEO Keith Hudson’s ministry into pitches about how to donate to your church through travel.
+We pitched Charity Pro Travel as a company that could make users feel even better about booking their vacation, with some of the money already included in the price going to charity.
+We positioned Megan as an expert in travel and charities, and we tied in co-CEO Keith Hudson’s ministry into pitches about how to donate to your church through travel.

 Business Impact (results)

-Finally, when Charity Pro Travel put together a benefit concert tour for the victims of COVID-19, legendary journalist Jim Clash responded to a pitch to interview Brad Maloney about the charity and John Fogerty, who is headlining the tour.
-The article will be published in Forbes.
+Finally, when Charity Pro Travel put together a benefit concert tour for the victims of Covid, legendary journalist Jim Clash responded to a pitch to interview Brad Maloney about the charity and John Fogerty, who headlined the tour.
+The article was later published in Forbes.

 Brad Maloney reported that “traffic on the Charity Pro Travel site is way up.”
-Because their PR focus and goal was brand-building, the campaign and strategy is resulting in success.
+Because their PR focus and goal were brand-building, the campaign and strategy resulted in success.